fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 ---------

 Fledge logs into the system syslog, mainly warnings and errors and in some circumstances rows of severity information.
-The name of the north instance should be used to extract just the logs about the PI-Server integration, as in this example:
+The name of the north instance should be used to extract just the logs about the PI-Server integration, as in this example showed by the Fledge GUI:

   +-----------+
   | |img_003| |